Board of Directors: Members

 Nawaz is active in politics as well as in building bridges between different faiths.
 He is a champion for democracy and the rule of the law, and in 2012, he founded and co-chaired an international conference at Western University on Islam and democracy.
 He is co-editor of the book Religion and Representation: Islam and Democracy (Cambridge, 2015).
 He is active in the community on other Boards for various community, religious and political groups.
 Nawaz has served four years as a Director of the Board for St. Joseph’s Health Care London and in 2020/21 Nawaz is the Board’s Second Vice-Chair and a member of the Governance and Joint Collaboration Committees of the Board.

-A retired Chartered Professional Accountant, Life Member of the Chartered Professional Accountants Ontario and a Fellow of the Institute of Canadian Bankers, Gary has an extensive and very diverse background in a number of senior management positions.
-A graduate of the Richard Ivey School of Business (HBA’68), he worked for Royal Bank/Royal Bank Financial Group for nearly 30 years, during which time he held senior leadership positions at national, district and local business levels in Toronto, Halifax, and Montreal.
+A retired Chartered Professional Accountant (CPA-CMA), a Life Member of their Ontario Professional Association and a Fellow of the Institute of Canadian Bankers, Gary has an extensive and diverse background in several senior management positions.
+A graduate of the Richard Ivey School of Business (HBA’68), he worked for Royal Bank for many years holding senior leadership positions at national, district and local business levels in Toronto, Halifax, and Montreal.
 A brief departure in mid-career was spent with Export Development Canada in Ottawa and Toronto and Banque National de Paris (Canada) in Toronto.

 An enthusiastic and influential leader and mentor, Gary has always thrived in complex and fast-moving environments.
-He was recognized by the Western Alumni Association in 2016 as that year’s winner of the Dr. Ivan Smith Award, the highest recognition for meritorious contributions by an Alumnus or Alumna to Alumni, the University and Society in general.
-This Fall, at Western’s Homecoming on October 20, 2018, Gary will be presented with one of the four Ivey Alumni Network Distinguished Service Awards honouring his substantial and sustained contributions of time, talent, support of Ivey alumni activities and efforts, especially with respect to the Ivey Pledge Ceremony.
+He was recognized by the Western Alumni Association in 2016 as the winner of the Dr. Ivan Smith Award, the highest recognition for meritorious contributions by an Alumnus or Alumna to Alumni, the University and Society in general.
+At Western’s 2018 Homecoming, Gary was presented with an Ivey Distinguished Service Award in honour of his substantial and sustained contributions of time, talent, support of Ivey’s alumni activities and efforts, especially with respect to the Ivey Pledge and Ring Ceremony.

 Dr. John Yoo